 October is the busiest time of year for the park due to the changing color of the leaves, adding even more beauty to the park’s already spectacular views.

 Glade Creek Grist Mill

 The park also has a 52-site campground; roughly half have electric hookups.
 It is open from late April to late October.

 Island In The Sky Trail

 Island in the sky trail takes you up to the top of an island of rock.
-To get there, you climb around a cliff and then through large boulders.
-You are supposed to see beautiful views from the top, but the day we were there it was foggy so we did not get to see any views at all.
+You climb around a cliff and then through large boulders to get there.
+You are supposed to see beautiful views from the top, but the day we were there, it was foggy, so we did not get to see any views.
 The trail starts near the Grist mill and ends on one of the park roads.
-The trail is half a mile in length and doable by all except those who can’t manage stairs.
+The path is half a mile long and doable by all except those who can’t manage stairs.

 Although we missed out on the views along the Skyline trail, we did enjoy walking on a blanket of colorful fall leaves.